How To Make Friends In A New City / After University

 Realize people will understand that you're trying to make friends in a new city

-In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it anyways, and feel like they're some needy wretch who's bothering all the people who already have social circles.
+In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it anyway, and feel like they're some needy wretch who's bothering all the people who already have social circles.
 If you're new in town people will think it's normal and understandable if you're trying to meet some new friends.
 It's what anyone would do.
 They know you're starting from scratch because you just moved somewhere new, not because you're flawed and unlovable.
 They won't look at you with pity if you try to strike up a conversation with them or invite them to hang out.
 In fact, they may respect your gumption for trying to meet them.

 If you do have any existing contacts or prospects then take advantage of them